Simonlee711/Simonlee711.github.io/_pages/spectral.md

 and easier interpretation and it will be useful in analyzing the possible seasonal trends we might see in the Covid-19 data.

+# Data Availability

+We obtained the Covid-19 time-series data from [John Hopkins University's Center for Systems Sciences and Engineering](https://github.com/datasets/covid-19/blob/main/data/time-series-19-covid-combined.csv).
+We used Covid cases data from March 5th, 2020 all the way up until February 7th, 2022.
+We used a start date of March 5th because most countries did not experience a patient zero until then.
+In order to see whether there is some endemic like behaviour, we must take into account the difference in seasons that occur naturally from the northern and southern hemispheres.
+Therefore we take a deeper look into 4 countries from each respective hemisphere: Argentina (Southern), Brazil (Southern), India (Northern), Indonesia (Southern), Russia (Northern), South Africa (Southern), United Kingdom (Northern), & The United States of America (Northern).
+The selection of these countries was motivated by mainly their population size as well as the countries that experienced the worst outbreaks during Covid.
+With our original hypothesis that winter is the worst  for infections, we want to see whether these claims are true within both hemispheres.

+# Methods

+First, we took our daily cases time series and converted it into a weekly time series.
+We did this to mitigate some early noise within the data.
+Computationally we achieved this by writing a basic python script that would extract the data from the CSV files and store the dates as well as the case counts in separate lists.
+We repeated this process until we extracted all the daily case counts for each country.
+Next, we converted our daily case counts to weekly and we accomplished this by simply taking the summation of the case numbers and storing this into another list.
+We reset our summation every time our index hits a modulus of 7.

+We then ran the Fast Fourier Transform (FFT) algorithm on our weekly time series data to get it into a frequency domain.
+We used the SciPy inbuilt FFT routine to extract the frequency power spectrum.
+Our python script as well as all our data is stored on Github and linked below the title.

 # Code

 {% include feature_row id="feature_row_left1" type="left" %}